-As of June 30, 2012, we employed over 15,000 employees.
+As of March 31, 2012, we employed over 16,000 employees.
 Approximately 11% of our employees are covered by collective bargaining agreements.
-Four of our 12 agreements, covering approximately 1,200 employees, were scheduled for renegotiation in fiscal 2012, and each of them has been renegotiated as of June 30, 2012.
+Four of our 12 agreements, covering approximately 1,200 employees, are scheduled for renegotiation in fiscal 2012.
 The remaining agreements expire after fiscal 2012.
 Our relations with employees remain satisfactory and there have been no significant work stoppages or other labor disputes during the past three years.